 Because they know what the expect, they can feel confident in putting their trust in your business.

-14. Attract Customers Who Will Most Appreciate You
+14. Attracting Customers Who Will Most Appreciate You

 Now, we get to the really good stuff.
 Have you ever been infuriated with a bad review?

-This happens when a business doesn’t have a clear brand.
+This happens when a business doesn’t have a clear purpose or branding.

 In a small business, all employees will be more productive when your business is working to its strengths.